manikandan-e/docs/designs/multi-host-postcode.md

 and get the postcode  from host through [phosphor-ipmi-ipmb](https://github.com/openbmc/ipmbbridge).

- - Register IPMI OEM postcode callback interrupt handler.
+ - Register IPMI OEM postcode callback handler.
- - Extract postcode from IPMI message (phosphor-ipm-host/phosphor-ipmi-ipmb).
+ - Extract postcode from IPMI message (phosphor-ipmi-host/phosphor-ipmi-ipmb).
- - Send extracted postcode to the phosphor-host-postd.
+ - The phosphor-ipmi-host sends extracted postcode to the phosphor-host-postd.

 ## phosphor-host-postd